TeiaLabs/prompts/docs_old/prompts2.md

     class model modelstyle
 ```

-Although LMs are typically used to process and generate textual data, several approaches have been proposed to use LMs for other data types.
+Although LMs are typically used to process and generate textual data, it is fair to assume that we have reached a point where textual data alone may not be enough to satisfy the needs of many specialized use cases.
+However, it is possible to create specialized models based on current LLM technology by creating semantic adaptations for non-textual data.
+Several approaches have been proposed to use LMs for other data types; one example are Multimodal LLMs (MLLMs).

-Multimodal LLMs (MLLMs) are models that are trained to process multiple input types simultaneously and can potentially generate outputs in multiple formats.
+MLLMs are models that are trained to process multiple input types simultaneously and that can potentially generate outputs in multiple formats.
 Adding support for more data types increases the range of tasks that can be supported and opens up a wide range of possible use cases.
 As an example, Vision-Language Models (VLMs) are a type of MLLM that typically receives both visual and textual data and generates textual outputs.

 The exact mechanism by which these models are trained and process each data type varies by model; the optimal way to do this is still an open research question.
 Approaches typically involve translating data into a "universal" format that is compatible with the model.
-This may include using special delimitation tokens to signal the beginning and end of each data type, using a common semantic representation for all data types (i.e., a shared embedding space), or even translating data types to text.
+This may include using special delimitation tokens to signal the beginning and end of each data type, using a common semantic representation for all data types (i.e., a shared embedding space), or even translating data types into text.
 The diagram below depicts, at a high-level, the common preprocessing steps of an MLLM:

 ```mermaid